uwueviee/selfbutt/commands.md

 * **lol** - Test command, please ignore
 * **ping** - Checks to see if the selfbot is still alive
 * **reload** - Restarts the bot
+* **songInfo **- Shows the title, artist, and cover art for the currently playing song, requires songInfo.json to be filled out

 You can use these commands by doing `<yourprefix> <command> <argument>`